topromulan/STP4/README.md

 ## Motivation

-Humans have evolved to the point where they can understand Turtle Pong, theoretically?
+Super Turtle Pong 4 brings back the authentic feel of these historic MacroWave products and takes them to the next level with the incredible future-now expansive PICO-8 architecture.
+ * 1994 Super Turtle Pong 3 (color graphics, audience, Turbo C++)
+ * 1993 Turtle Pong (monochrome graphics, QuickBasic)
+ * 1991 Turtle Pong (text mode in DOS with BASCOM)

 ## Instructions

 ### Intro Screen
- * To INSERT MONEY, press the first button.
+ * To INSERT MONEY, press any button.

 ### Game Play

+Move your player to the desired standing position within your end of the field.
+Pay no mind to the mixed citizenry of the world who routinely crowd the grandstand seats.
+After the game, they will just leave through the exit in an orderly fashion while the winner parties.
+To be a winner, you need to score nine!
+Here is your guide to scoring those nine points:

 #### Service
- * To wind up and serve, hold down the first button.
+ * When an (un)lucky turtle sits alone in the middle of the grassy field, press and hold down the "O" button to serve.
+ * A meter shows you winding up, and helps you measure out the power of your serve.
+Keep holding it..
- * You may move around.
+ * You may still move around.
+ * Release the same "O" button to surprise your opponent with a turtle flying right at him, or try to sneak it past him along the edge.
 #### Ball in Play
- * To move your player around use your directional keypad.
+ * Move your player by means of your directional keypad.
- * Fielding the ball while you just pressed the first button can add oomph to your return.
+ * Fielding the (un)lucky turtle while you just pressed and are holding "O" can add extra "oomph" to your return.
+You will know you nailed it if you hear the special sound effect.
- * Pressing the first button when the ball is not nearby you may start dancing.
+ * Pressing the first button when the ball is not nearby, you may start dancing.
+Be careful with that - hate to get caught dancing while your opponent's shot sails past.
+ * To hit the trickiest angles, try adjusting which part of your paddle it impacts.
 #### Ethical Concerns
- * To direct deposit points unfairly, press the second button.
+ * To direct deposit points to your opponent electronically, press the second button.
+The button is marked with an "X" to warn you.

 ### Party
+ * A player who achieves nine points is thrown a party.
- * To leave the party early, press a button after you waited a sec.
+ * To leave the party early and get started on your next whuppin', press "O" after you waited a sec.

+## Gratuities
+ * 2016-2017 Macrowave